bpeterson1991/avesa/docs/DEV_ENVIRONMENT_SETUP_GUIDE.md

 ```

 This will:
-- ✅ Create a test tenant in DynamoDB
+- ✅ Create a test tenant in DynamoDB (if it doesn't exist)
 - ✅ Store test ConnectWise credentials in Secrets Manager
 - ✅ Configure the tenant for ConnectWise data ingestion

+**Note:** Tenants are created automatically when adding their first service.
+The DynamoDB schema uses a composite key (`tenant_id` + `service_name`), so tenant creation is handled seamlessly during service setup.

 ### 3. Test the Pipeline